B271556/CellSize_Project/README.md

 1. **mRNA slope import & combination**: integrates slopes from four RNA-seq datasets with TF-associated information.
 2. **growth rate signature removal**: uses linear regression and growth rate annotations to obtain slope residuals.
-3. **Wilcoxon tests (VP script)**: compares slope (or residual) distributions between TF-associated genes and the remaining genes, producing cumulative frequency distribution plots and volcano plots.
+3. **Wilcoxon tests (VP script)**: compares slope (or residual) distributions between TF-associated genes and the remaining genes, producing cumulative frequency distribution plots, volcano plots, Venn diagrams, and tables to summarise the results.
-4. **2D annotation enrichment analysis (EA script)**: uses `mitch` to calculate S-scores and adjusted p-values, producing enrichment scatter plots and heatmaps.
+4. **2D annotation enrichment analysis (EA script)**: uses `mitch` to calculate S-scores and adjusted p-values, producing enrichment scatter plots, heatmaps, Venn diagrams, and tables to summarise the results.
-5. **integration & visualisation**: generates Venn diagrams and summary tables highlighting TF gene groups which exhibit a biased scaling behaviour.

 All scripts are organised to use relative paths and deposit outputs in `results/figures` and `results/tables`.